maciejmikosik/testory/main/doc/tutorial.md

 `Class` passed to `any` is just for inferring purpose.
 Argument can be instance of any type and still can match.

-In most cases you can mix `any`s with real arguments.
+In most cases you can mix `any` with real arguments.

         given(willReturn(true), mock).someMethod(object, any(Object.class));